Healthy Recipes Blog

 Save this RecipeSaved!
 Rate this Recipe Print Recipe

 Roasted frozen broccoli is surprisingly good!
-It's browned, crispy, and not mushy in the least!
-It's ready in about 40 minutes.
+It's browned, crispy, and not mushy in the least.
+This easy side dish is ready in about 40 minutes.

 Prep Time10 minutes mins